Specimens of Tyrannosaurus: "Peter": AWMM-IL 2022.9

-Peter is the nickname given to a specimen on loan to the Auckland War Memorial Museum by an anonymous owner, currently on display alongside “Barbara” until the end of 2023.
+Peter is the nickname given to a specimen on loan to the Auckland War Memorial Museum by an anonymous owner, currently on display alongside "Barbara" until the end of 2023.
 The specimen is estimated to be 66.8 million years old and almost of adult size.
 He was recovered from Niobrara County, Wyoming.

-“Peter” is one of only four incredibly rare and visually stunning obisidian black colored tyrannosaurus rex.
+"Peter" is one of only four incredibly rare and visually stunning obisidian black colored tyrannosaurus rex.

 He was likely killed by exocannibalism as entire sections of bone were damaged, and some were split open by huge crushing bite-forces.
 The nature of the crushing on the femur and tibia, along with size of the bite marks, indicates that these bones were bitten through by another Tyrannosaurus rex.
 There is also a set of smaller, parallel tooth marks nearby on the shaft that are not attributable to an adult T. rex.
 Explanations for this behavior range from response to over-crowded populations, limited food supply, sexual dominance, or even play.

 "Barbara": AWMM-IL 2022.21

 Barbara is the nickname given to a specimen on loan to the Auckland War Memorial Museum by the same anonymous owner as "Peter", currently on display alongside him until the end of 2023.
-The pair will be the first adult male and female T rex to be displayed together.
+The pair will be the first adult male and female T. rex to be displayed together.
 She is one of a few specimens believed to be pregnant.

-“Barbara’s” circumstances are particularly rare, more so when you take into account that she suffered and survived long after a debilitating foot injury.
-While she was no longer able to capture her own prey it is suggested that she got by with the help of a mate or cohort feeding her, as the injury would have rendering her immobile for upwards of 6 months.
+"Barbara's" circumstances are particularly rare, more so when taken into account that she suffered and survived long after a debilitating foot injury.
+While she was no longer able to capture her prey, it is suggested that she got by with the help of a mate or cohort feeding her, as the injury would have rendered her immobile for upwards of 6 months.
 This is vaguely supported by trackway evidence that has been used to imply tyrannosaur group hunting.
-It is doubtful that ‘Barbara’ ever successfully hunted again as a predator unless its prey was in close proximity.
+It is doubtful that "Barbara" ever successfully hunted again as a predator unless its prey was nearby.

-"Dueling Dinosaurs" T. rex

-This specimen, considered the most complete of any Tyrannosaurus specimen at more than 98% preservation, was discovered in Montana in 2006.
-Following years of unsuccessful attempts to sell it to museums or auction it off, the North Carolina Museum of Natural Sciences started negotiations in 2016, which were prolonged due to a legal battle over the rights to the fossil, which was resolved in 2020.
-The fossils are set to be displayed by the NC Museum in 2023.
-The Dueling Dinosaurs T. rex is an adolescent that was preserved entangled with a Triceratops.
-Given the injuries present on both fossils, it has been theorized that both died while fighting one another.
-The specimen has not yet been properly studied due to its recent acquisition to science.
-However, important biological data is likely preserved with the specimen, including body outlines, skin impressions, soft tissues, injuries, stomach contents, and even original proteins.
+"Tyson"

+Tyson (タイソン) is the nickname given to a specimen on loan to the National Museum of Nature and Science.
+It was first shown to the public at a special exhibition held in 2023.

+A total of 177 bones are known from this specimen, representing approximately 59% of the entire skeleton.
+Tumor-like bulges and bone detachment can be seen in some of the ribs, and a structure that appears to be an exostosis can be seen in the gastralia.
+There was also a morphological abnormality in the phalanges of the left foot, and a pathological deformity was confirmed in the right humerus.
+Bite marks are left on the lower jaw, shoulders, and humerus, and it is assumed that these were wounds sustained by other Tyrannosaurus during its lifetime.